-There are so many Big Trees still standing on the coast of BC, many of them are the biggest of their kind.
-There are many folks who over the years have stood up to logging companies and governments when they tried to log these beauties, they still fight for them everyday, although as the years go by, there are less and less of them to protect.
+There are so many Big Trees still standing in the Pacific Northwest, many of them are the biggest of their kind.
+There are many folks who over the years have stood up to logging companies and governments when they tried to log these beauties, they still fight for them every day, although as the years go by, there are fewer and fewer of them to protect.
 The logging companies and governments seem to be of one mind when it comes to logging these wonders of the forest, big bucks talk.
 The logging companies are once again clamoring to the BC government about letting them log the Carmanah/walbran watersheds on Vancouver Island, if we are not careful, we might not have any old trees left.

 There is also a tourism component to these forests, people will travel from around the world just to get a chance to walk amongst these giants.
 As more and more come to visit coastal BC for this purpose, the people here will benefit financially while at the same time preserve these forests.

 This giant Red Cedar had falling over naturally.
 She had for one reason or another, come to the end of her life as a standing giant, however, she will spend many generations as a nurse log for future forests and as a home for a wide variety of life.
 It was awesome to have met her.
 She was a Big Tree.